dgc08/Hasher/README.md

 # Hasher
- GUI Application to hash files and text written in Java
+German GUI Application to hash files and text written in Java